 Bats are the only mammals capable of continuous, flapping flight.
 A few bat species found locally, including long-eared myotis, pallid bat, and Townsend’s big-eared bat, can collect insects off of vegetation, and have unique wing shapes allowing them to hover and carry larger prey according to the Yellowstone National Park Service.

 Bats use an “echolocation system” to orient and find food in the dark.
-This means they use their physical features and sonar (SOund NAvigation and Ranging) to navigate.
-Many bats use high frequency calls, which help them detect prey while avoiding detection by predators.
+This means they use their physical features and sonar (Sound Navigation and Ranging) to navigate.
+Many bats use high-frequency calls, which help them detect prey while avoiding detection by predators.
 Although many of us are familiar with the expression “blind as a bat,” bats also generally have excellent vision, some even better than humans.

 There are several common misconceptions about bats.
-According to Idaho Fish and Game (IDFG), a bat flying in the daytime does not necessary constitute a risk to human safety.
+According to Idaho Fish and Game (IDFG), a bat flying in the daytime does not necessarily constitute a risk to human safety.
 Bats occasionally fly in the daytime, especially when the migratory species are on the move.
 Another common misconception, according to IDFG, is that bats “attack” people.
 Bats are generally gentle by nature and do not attack people.
 They will act defensively when people attempt to pick them up, so make sure to steer clear of attempting to handle them!